– Kawasaki Vaquero 1700 Review –

 Comfort and Ergonomics:

 The Vulcan Vaquero offers a nice, very comfortable driving position with a seat height of 28.7 inches.
-The seat is almost as comfortable that of the Versys 1000.
+The seat is almost as comfortable as that of the Versys 1000.

 The Showa telescopic front suspension as well as a swingarm with 2 pneumatic shock absorbers at the rear is flexible enough for our roads and suitable for long outings.